ZaneBaker2001/support-ops-agent/README.md

 ```
 ## Evaluation

-The project includes lightweight evaluation scripts for both answer quality and API performance.

-### 1. Model-level evaluation
+An evaluation script is included to evaluate the overall quality of the agent.

-Scores the agent on:
+The script scores the agent on:
 - schema validity
 - severity accuracy
 - root-cause keyword recall